bitraf/p2k16/README.md

 Running the application:

+    # python3 -m venv env
     # p2k16-run-web

 This will fail unless you have the required applications installed.
+You may need to adjust `requirements.txt` manually if installation complains about version numbers.
+Running `p2k16-update-requirements` may also help (but not guaranteed).

+If run successfully, the application should be accessible at `http://localhost:5000/`.

 You can log into p2k16 with the user 'super', password 'super'.